wp-plugins/woocommerce-shipping-gateway-per-product/readme.txt

 = What happens if i add more then one product in the shoppingcard with different selected shipping gateways? =

-Allowed shipping gateways goes before denied shipping gateways. so if for example you set:
+Allowed shipping gateways goes before denied shipping gateways. so if for example you set:<br>
-- product 1 to pick up at store
+- product 1 to pick up at store<br>
-- product 2 to pick up at store & local delivery
+- product 2 to pick up at store & local delivery<br>
 Then both shipping gateways are shown by checkout

+= More Information =

+For more information, feel free to visit the official website for this plugin: <a href="http://www.dreamfox.nl" target="_blank">Dreamfox</a>.

 == Screenshots ==